discolabs/disco_app/README.md

 ```

 Don't forget to provision the server after making changes: `./provision.sh server-name`.

+### Webhooks aren't firing
+This is a pretty common problem and can be cause by a number of things.
+You can check if your webhook has registered by running `shop.with_api_context{ShopifyAPI::Webhook.find(:all)}` in a Rails console, where `shop = DiscoApp::Shop.find(your_shop_id)`.
+If it isn't registered, check the following things:

+1. Check you've run the `rake webhooks:sync` task
+2. Check you've added the webhook topic to `config/initializers/disco_app.rb` and it's spelled correctly
+3. Ensure you have a background job set up and named correctly with a `perform` method
+4. Run `DiscoApp::Shop.installed.has_active_shopify_plan` from a console.
+If this doesn't return an active plan make sure `shop.status` is set to `'installed'`.

+If you encounter other speedbumps with webhooks please add then to this list.

 ## Contributing
 While developing Shopify applications using the DiscoApp Engine, you may see